 The blog you are currently reading right now is a real-life example of a money-making blog.

-Back in 2013 when I started my first blog on the Blogspot platform, I didn’t have a clue about how to make money blogging.
+Back in 2013 when I started my first blog on the Blogspot platform, I didn’t have any clue about how to make money blogging.

-In fact, honestly speaking I even didn’t know that we can make money from a blog.
+In fact, honestly speaking I even didn’t know that one can make money from a blog.
 (I started just for fun, You can read more about it here)

-It took me a number of years to realize the whole picture of how Blogging and the internet works and how I can take Blogging professionally to make living out of it.
+It took me a few years to realize the whole picture of how Blogging and the internet works and how I can take Blogging professionally to make living out of it.

-Today I am writing this guide especially for beginners to help you understand how I made money blogging starting from scratch and how you can replicate the exact step to make money with a blog by avoiding mistakes or losing valuable time on tasks that won’t contribute to your main goal.
+Today I am writing this guide especially for beginners to help you understand how I made money blogging starting from scratch and how you can replicate the exact step to make money with a blog.

 How To Make Money Blogging For Beginners?